jspaulino/jspaulino/README.md

 ### 👋 Hello!
 Welcome to my Github.
 ### My name is Jose Paulino and my nickname is "Jump"!

-- 🇧🇷 I'm a Brazilian developer.
+- 🇧🇷 I am a Brazilian developer.
 - 📚 I love to learn new things.
-- 🖥️ I'm trying to contribute to open source when I can.
+- 🖥️ I am trying to contribute to open source when I can.
 - 🛠️ I currently work at Devgrid 🇬🇧.
-I'm learning Python and C#.
+- 👨‍🎓 I am learning Python and C#.
 - 😍 In 2023 I fell in love with modern web backend frameworks.
-- 🤖 I'm also currently working on some in-house legacy systems.
+- 🤖 I am also currently working on some in-house legacy systems.
 ---
 <div>
 <a href="https://github.com/jspaulino">